 If your score does not indicate any need for further evaluation, your doctor can keep the test on file as a baseline for the future.
 That means, you can take the test again in the future, and the doctor can see if there are any changes over time.

 There is no answer sheet provided here for you to score yourself because there are multiple correct answers to many of the questions on the test.
 SAGE should be scored by your physician.

-If you do not have a primary care physician, you can find one through our list of providers at The Ohio State University Wexner Medical Center.
+If you don't have a primary care physician, view our list of primary care providers accepting new patients.